isomerpages/mlaw-corp/_about-us/Contact Us.md

 </blockquote>
 <p>The Ministry of Law Services Centre video conferencing counters and the
-Help Centre counter at Basement 1 of the State Courts will be temporarily closed for staff events on the following date and time:</p>
+Help Centre counter at Basement 1 of the State Courts will be temporarily closed for staff event on the following date and time:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>